Jobby Justin saga shows it's time to do away with archaic transfer practices | Goal.com

 After much delay, East Bengal issued a NOC to Ruidas allowing him to join Mumbai City FC.
 Moreover, the Mumbai franchise didn’t have to shell out any transfer fee whatsoever.

-Similarly, after Joby Justin announced that he was joining ISL side ATK for the upcoming, East Bengal went on to claim that the striker had penned a two-year agreement with them and therefore was not free to play for ATK.
-However, Justin put out a statement categorically denying East Bengal's claims and ascertained that the only agreement he had signed was with ATK.
+Similarly, after Jobby Justin announced that he was joining ISL side ATK for the upcoming, East Bengal went on to claim that the striker had penned a two-year agreement with them and therefore was not free to play for ATK.
+However, Justin put out a statement categorically denying East Bengal's claims and ascertained that the only agreement he has signed is with ATK.

 "Jobby himself had sent a signed letter to East Bengal stating that he wants to play for the club and the club had also agreed to the proposal.
 We had verified the signature through a handwriting expert and have come to the conclusion that the signature is of the same person.
 Therefore, the Player Status Committee has decided that Jobby must play with East Bengal," said IFA secretary Utpal Ganguly.